SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### Predictive AI: An Extraordinary Claim That Requires Extraordinary Evidence

-- In contrast to generative AI, predictive AI often does not work at all.
 - AI technology is often deployed with sensible intentions.
 - evidence suggests that these tools are only slightly more accurate than randomly guessing
 - One reason for the low accuracy of these tools could be that data about certain important factors is not available